lllyasviel/PaintingLight/README.md

 # Installation

 The codes have been tested for python 3.6 in both Windows 10 and Ubuntu 16.04.
+(If you use windows then python 3.6 is a must.)

 To download codes: